Musicals101.com

 by John Kenrick (with apologies to Alan & Fritz)

-(On a chilly, wind-swept night, AUTHOR – a lone man dressed in black, with a Secret Garden t-shirt – stands on West 10th Street outside the former site of Eighty-Eights, scribbling a few thoughts in a notebook.
-A boy of about 10 stops in front of the building.
-Finding only a Thai restaurant, he looks around, quietly whistling "Where Is Love" from Oliver.)
+(On a chilly, wind-swept night, AUTHOR – a lone man dressed in black, wearing a Secret Garden t-shirt – stands on West 10th Street outside the former site of Eighty-Eights.
+He leans against a wall while scribbling a few thoughts in a notebook.
+A boy of about 10 enters whistling "Where Is Love" from Oliver and stops in front of the building.
+He looks around as if searching for something.)

 AUTHOR